 Victims may also sue trucking companies after most crashes, which is beneficial to victims because trucking companies generally have both more money and more insurance than individual drivers.
 Companies may be sued for their own negligence if the company failed to follow its obligations under safety regulations or if the company did not live up to industry standards for safety.
 Companies are also responsible for actions of truckers they employ when those truckers are on duty.
 Agency rules make it possible for truck crash victims to pursue a claim against trucking companies based on the negligence of workers on-the-job.

 In some cases, there are also others who can be sued, including those responsible for truck maintenance as well as truck manufacturers if there were defective parts.
-An attorney can help identify all possible defendants.
+An Austin trucking accident attorney can help identify all possible defendants.